rk-swe/code-review-agent/README.md

 `pytest`

 To deploy in a vm or cloud, install docker and docker compose.
 The .env file should be updated slightly to add host of postgres and redis to be just postgres and redis.
+Also need to keep postgres db name to be postgres.
 And then from inside base of the folder run

 `docker compose up -d --build`